joaquinmenendez/Cloud_Computing_Project_1/README.md

 We are going to run a simple Flask application.
 Check `main.py` in order to see the different functions available in this app.<br>
 > git clone git@github.com:joaquinmenendez/Cloud_Computing_Project_1.git

-/* I am assuming that you have already set a SSH Key in your GitHub account.
-If not you can do it following this [steps](https://docs.cloudera.com/documentation/director/latest/topics/director_gcp_config_tools.html)
+*I am assuming that you have already set a SSH Key in your GitHub account.
+If not you can do it following this [steps](https://docs.cloudera.com/documentation/director/latest/topics/director_gcp_config_tools.html)*

 #### 3 Set the current directory into the repo
 > cd Cloud_Computing_Project_1